 - Gastric emptying study— may also be done by MRI scan

-- SmartPill—a pill-sized device that is swallowed to capture information on the digestive system
+- SmartPill—a pill-sized device that is swallowed to take images of the entire digestive system

 Talk with your doctor about the best treatment plan for you.
 Treatment options include: